Close Icon

 Difficulty: Very easy

-6. Broadway circular walk
+6. Broadway Circular Walk

 Begin within the village of Broadway to experience Worcestershire from a different view.
 Take a stroll along the Cotswold Way before reaching the Broadway Tower Country Park.
 Brimming with English heritage and outstanding viewpoints over thirteen counties, there’s no better spot to appreciate the entirety of the Cotswolds.